frontful/frontful-environment/README.md

 # <a href="https://github.com/frontful/frontful-environment"><img heigth="75" src="http://www.frontful.com/assets/packages/environment.png" alt="Frontful Environment" /></a>

-`frontful-environment` is packaged provider of environment setup and developer tools for Javascript application development for [Node](https://nodejs.org/) and browser.
+`frontful-environment` is packaged provider of environment setup, scripts and developer utilities for server and browser Javascript application development.
+It's environment setup provider for [Frontful](https://github.com/frontful) infrastructure.

-Configuration of modern javascript application using [Babel](https://babeljs.io/) and [Webpack](https://webpack.js.org/) can be fun and exciting, but it may become overwhelming and time consuming. `frontful-environment` is packaged abstraction on top of Babel, Webpack and other great tools to provide simple yet configurable environment setup with essential features, good developer experience and isolation. `frontful-environment` can streamline application development environment setup and help focus on feature implementation instead of Javascript DevOps'ing.
+Configuration of modern javascript applications using [Babel](https://babeljs.io/) and [Webpack](https://webpack.js.org/) can be fun and exciting, it can also be time consuming and somewhat overwhelming. `frontful-environment` is packaged abstraction on top of Babel, Webpack and other great tools to provide simple yet configurable environment setup with essential features, good developer experience, abstraction and isolation. `frontful-environment` can streamline application development environment setup and help to focus on feature implementation instead of Javascript DevOps.

 Conceptually `frontful-environment` is similar to [`react-scripts`](https://github.com/facebookincubator/create-react-app/tree/master/packages/react-scripts) in [`react-create-app`](https://github.com/facebookincubator/create-react-app).
-Difference lyes in that `frontful-environment` focuses not only on build for browser but also build for Node server, this results in basic infrastructure for creating isomorphic applications.
+Difference lyes in that `frontful-environment` focuses not only on build for browser but also server, this results in core infrastructure for developing isomorphic applications, different feature set and mechanics.

 ### Features
   - ES6+ environment with ES Modules